 (C) Crown Copyright and database right 2021.
-Ordnance Survey 100023063 IMD data provided by Department for Communities and Local Government
+Ordnance Survey 100023063.
+IMD data provided by Department for Communities and Local Government

-The IMD is broken down into seven separate domains such as health and education.
+- 5.9 The overall ranking of the Index of Multiple Deprivation (IMD) shows the most significant pockets of overall deprivation in parts of East Bury, Radcliffe, Besses and Rainsough.
+Conversely, the least deprived areas can be found in West Bury, Ramsbottom and North Manor. - 5.10 The IMD is broken down into seven separate domains such as health and education.
 These generally follow a similar pattern to the overall IMD, although the pattern of deprivation for the barriers to housing and services domain differs.
 This domain is based on issues like road distance to public services.
 The more rural areas of the Borough are at greater distances from these services, and are therefore more deprived in terms of the barriers to housing and services domain.